cloudflare/workers-sdk/packages/miniflare/README.md

   If set, only files with paths _not_ matching these glob patterns will be served.

+  - `assetsPath?: string`

+  Path to serve Workers assets from.

+  - `assetsKVBindingName?: string`
+    Name of the binding to the KV namespace that the assets are in.
+If `assetsPath` is set, this binding will be injected into this Worker.

+  - `assetsManifestBindingName?: string`
+    Name of the binding to an `ArrayBuffer` containing the binary-encoded assets manifest.
+If `assetsPath` is set, this binding will be injected into this Worker.

 #### R2

 - `r2Buckets?: Record<string, string> | string[]`